HexHive/EPOXY/README.md

 This repo includes a version of the BEEBs benchmarks, which are GPL licensed Their repo can be found at https://github.com/mageec/beebs

 It also includes a the STM32CubeF4 HAL which uses a BSD license. http://www.st.com/en/embedded-software/stm32cubef4.html

 ## License
-Our modifications and tools are distrubted using license in License.md
+Our modifications and tools are distributed using license in License.md